 Prerequisite: VT 110 "C" or better; or instructor consent.
-As a continuation of VT 110 Vet Tech Anatomy & Phys I, the principles of normal systematic animal anatomy and physiology are studied.
-All major systems of the body are discussed with focus directed towards comparisons of organ systems of various domesticated large animals, birds, amphibians and reptiles.
+As a continuation of VT 110, this course builds upon the physiological principles of Vet Tech Anatomy & Phys I. All major systems of the body are discussed with a focus directed towards normal systemic microanatomy and physiology of domesticated and exotic animals commonly seen in a veterinary setting..
 (1.2)